AP Statistics with Chang

 Resources

-Your textbook is your main resource.
+- Your textbook is your main resource.
 Things that you find on the internet, unless specifically geared towards AP Statistics, may not be the correct way to do it.
-There are many ways to do statistics, and AP Statistics is looking for a specific approach.

-I will regularly update stats-notes.echa.ng with notes from each topic that we encounter.
+- I will regularly update [stats-notes.echa.ng] with notes from each topic that we encounter.